 From restaurants to churches to medical practices, door-to-door sales can be a very effective sales strategy for commercial and janitorial cleaning businesses explains “Stringer,” a business expert and AskMeHelpDesk.com member.

-Here’s what he has to say: “[You] need to spend a lot of time knocking on doors (period).
+Here’s what he has to say: “[You] need to spend a lot of time knocking on doors.
 Never stop prospecting for leads, ever.
 You can get a lot of names and phone numbers (and email addresses) of the correct person to contact later… when you stop at a building to make a call simply ask who you would speak with that ‘contract’ for their nightly janitorial service, too many times this follow up does not happen and it is a shame as this direct line is your blood line to new business.”

-Get in Front of Clients Through the Back Door
+6. Get in Front of Clients Through the Side Door

 Don’t just knock on doors of commercial properties or make cold calls to residential clients.
-Get in front of potential clients through the back door.
+Get in front of potential clients through the side door.
 How?

-- Get out there and pitch your business to real estate agents (many offer clients complimentary cleaning services as part of the home sale – this can lead to more business for you).
+- Pitch your business to real estate agents.
+Many real estate pros offer their clients complimentary cleaning services as part of the home sale…which can lead to more business for you.

 - Invest in new home buyer mailing lists and send out direct marketing pieces once a month to higher income residences.
 List sellers include Melissa Data, USA Data, Experian, among others.
 You can narrow your search down to very specific demographics too.

 The internet is a great tool for getting the word out, but it’s a good idea to work on your brand offline, too.
-Writing for eHow, Elizabeth Smith, stresses the importance of getting out in the community to build brand recognition offline as well as online.
+Writing for eHow, Elizabeth Smith stresses the importance of getting out in the community to build brand recognition offline as well as online.

 “Put up flyers around town in places where business customers will see.
 Look for bulletin boards in large office buildings or shopping centers, or put flyers up in coffee shops near the offices of clients you want to secure.
 Use a bold headline that mentions office cleaning services, and consider tacking a few business cards up with the flyer.”